cabol/nebulex_examples/redis_cache/README.md

     `:standalone` mode with a single Redis node.

   - `RedisCache.ClientCluster` - This cache uses the `NebulexRedisAdapter` in
-    `:cluster` mode (client-based cluster) with a three standalone Redis nodes;
-    since the cluster is provided from client-side.
+    `:client_side_cluster` mode (client-based cluster) with a three standalone Redis nodes; since the cluster is provided from client-side.

   - `RedisCache.RedisCluster` - This cache uses the `NebulexRedisAdapter` in
     `:redis_cluster` mode with five Redis cluster nodes.